-This Basketweave Butternut Squash Casserole is simple to make, but will make a big statement on your holiday table!
-Can be made ahead and re-heated, too.
+This butternut Squash Casserole is simple to make, but will make a big statement on your holiday table!
+Can be made ahead and reheated, too.

 Cook’s Notes for Basketweave Butternut Squash Casserole